History of the Taliban: Foreign influence

 The Central Intelligence Agency (CIA) soon began to support the insurgency through Pakistan.
-Although no documentation has surfaced that the CIA directly supported the Taliban, it has been argued that military support was indirectly provided to the Taliban because, in the 1980s, the CIA and Pakistan's Inter-Services Intelligence (ISI) agency provided arms to Afghans resisting the Soviet invasion of Afghanistan, and the ISI assisted the process of gathering radical Muslims from around the world to fight against the Soviets.
+Although no documentation which proves that the CIA directly supported the Taliban has surfaced, it has been argued that military support was indirectly provided to the Taliban because, in the 1980s, the CIA and Pakistan's Inter-Services Intelligence (ISI) agency provided arms to Afghans resisting the Soviet invasion of Afghanistan, and the ISI assisted the process of gathering radical Muslims from around the world to fight against the Soviets.
 The Pakistani leader Muhammad Zia-ul-Haq pursued a religious and political agenda in Afghanistan.
 Zia believed that political Islam should be embraced, saying that religion and ideology were the main sources of the country's strength.
 He also saw jihad as a political weapon.
 Zia insisted that all CIA support to the mujahideen go through Pakistani hands.
 Pakistani support for them was overseen by the Inter-Services Intelligence.

 Zia and Akhtar Abdur Rahman, the leader of ISI, supported the construction of madrassas, Islamic religious schools, along the border to educate young Afghans, with their number in all of Pakistan increasing from 900 in 1971 to about 33,000 by 1988.
 Many of these had been financed by patrons from Saudi Arabia and other Arab states of the Persian Gulf.
 Saudi religious ideology was introduced in these institutions.
 Many senior leaders of the Afghanistan Taliban had attended the Darul Uloom Haqqania seminary in Akora Khattak in Pakistan, and it supported the Taliban.
 The seminary was run by Maulana Sami-ul-Haq of the Jamiat Ulema-e-Islam, who is often referred to as the "Father of the Taliban".
 It blended Islamist politics with the teachings of the conservative Deobandi movement.

-During the power vacuum created by the Soviet withdrawal from Afghanistan in 1989, the country was torn apart by warring mujahideen groups.
+During the power vacuum which was created by the Soviet withdrawal from Afghanistan in 1989, the country was torn apart by warring mujahideen groups.
 President Mohammad Najibullah warned that "Afghanistan will be turned into a center for terrorism".
 The Pakistani intelligence initially supported Gulbuddin Hekmatyar's forces, with former Afghan military officers directly under its command.
 However, he failed when Ahmad Shah Massoud captured Kabul in 1992.
 Javed Nasir, the new head of ISI, was an open preacher of Islamic values and the most religious leader of the Pakistani intelligence in a generation.

 The new Prime Minister, Benazir Bhutto wanted to develop Pakistan's economy through overland trading in Central Asia.
 Her interior minister Naseerullah Babar was a Pashtun notable who had organised guerrilla training for Afghans in the 1970s.
 He supported using Pashtunistan to reach the Central Asian markets.
 In October 1994, Babar organised a trial convoy of Pakistani exports being delivered to Turkmenistan.
 As the convoy arrived at the Pakistani border, the Taliban had just begun operating in the area.
 The ISI grasped the chance to wield power in the region by fostering a previously unknown Kandahari student movement.

 They continued to support the Taliban, as Pakistani allies, in their push to conquer Afghanistan in the 1990s.